Data Parsing & Serialization

 5. Advanced Text Processing & Regex Offloading

 Parsing often requires complex string matching, tokenization, or format validation.
 Heavy regular expressions can trigger catastrophic backtracking, freezing the UI thread.
-Delegate these operations using Offloading Regex Matching to Prevent UI Freezes to ensure deterministic execution times and graceful timeout handling.
+Delegating these operations to a worker ensures deterministic execution times and allows for graceful timeout handling.

 // main.js